awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ### Storage engine<a name="CHAP_BestPractices.MariaDB.StorageEngine"></a>

 The point\-in\-time restore and snapshot restore features of Amazon RDS for MariaDB require a crash\-recoverable storage engine\.
 Although MariaDB supports multiple storage engines with varying capabilities, not all of them are optimized for crash recovery and data durability\.
 For example, although Aria is a crash\-safe replacement for MyISAM, it might still prevent a point\-in\-time restore or snapshot restore from working as intended\.
 This might result in lost or corrupt data when MariaDB is restarted after a crash\.
-InnoDB \(for version 10\.2 and higher\) and XtraDB \(for version 10\.0 and 10\.1\) are the recommended and supported storage engines for MariaDB DB instances on Amazon RDS\.
+InnoDB is the recommended and supported storage engine for MariaDB DB instances on Amazon RDS\.
 If you still choose to use Aria with Amazon RDS, following the steps outlined in [Automated backups with unsupported MariaDB storage engines](USER_WorkingWithAutomatedBackups.md#Overview.BackupDeviceRestrictionsMariaDB) can be helpful in certain scenarios for snapshot restore functionality\.

 If you want to convert existing MyISAM tables to InnoDB tables, you can use the process outlined in the [MariaDB documentation](https://mariadb.com/kb/en/converting-tables-from-myisam-to-innodb/)\.
 MyISAM and InnoDB have different strengths and weaknesses, so you should fully evaluate the impact of making this switch on your applications before doing so\.